Love, Death & Robots: Development

 David Fincher serves as executive producer for the series.

 The project evolved from a late 2000s meeting in which David Fincher and Tim Miller decided to remake the 1981 film Heavy Metal.
 Announced in 2008, the project was to be produced by Paramount Pictures but Fincher and Miller had trouble getting the funding necessary for the project.
 The project was originally intended to be an anthology film with a budget of around $50 million, with several involved directors each handling different short segments and Blur Studio providing the animation.
 The directors' lineup included Miller, Fincher, James Cameron, Zack Snyder, Kevin Eastman, Gore Verbinski, Guillermo del Toro, Mark Osborne, Jeff Fowler, and Rob Zombie.
 The film was expected to have either eight or nine segments and be rated R like the original Heavy Metal film.
-On July 14 of 2008, production for the film was halted due to Paramount Pictures dropping the project.
+On July 14, 2008, production for the film was halted due to Paramount Pictures dropping the project.
 The film was switched to Sony division Columbia Pictures, due to an ongoing conflict between the former studio and Fincher during the production of The Curious Case of Benjamin Button.
 In 2009, Eastman revealed that he reunited with Jack Black to make a comedic segment for the film.
 The former also revealed that Fincher and Cameron were originally intended to serve as executive producers of the film.

 The proposed movie eventually fell into development hell, as no companies were interested in distributing or producing the remake after Paramount Pictures abandoned it.
 The proposed movie idea was dropped because several studios considered it "too risqué for mainstream audiences."
 Miller commented that: "David really believes in the project.
 It's just a matter of time."

 In July 2011, it was announced at San Diego Comic-Con that filmmaker Robert Rodriguez purchased the film rights to Heavy Metal and planned to develop a remake at the newly founded Quick Draw Studios.
 On March 11, 2014, after creating his own television network, El Rey, Rodriguez decided instead to develop the film as a television series.
 However, Eastman revealed that he sold Heavy Metal and that the deal with Rodriguez was unlikely to stay standing.